-Regardless of your hectic schedule or your age, God has scheduled you for two specific appointments with Him.
-What you are now, what you do now, and what you believe now will directly affect the outcome of these divine appointments.
+Regardless of your hectic schedule or age, God has scheduled you for two specific appointments with Him.
+What you are now, what you do now, and what you believe now will directly affect the outcome of these divine meetings.

 Your predestined appointments with God are summarized in one succinct verse of Scripture: “It is appointed for men to die once, but after this the judgment” (Hebrews 9:27).
-Death and judgment — these are your two inescapable appointments with God, and you cannot avoid them!
+Death and judgment: You cannot avoid them!

 Are you ready for these two appointments?
 If you died today, are you ready to meet your Maker?
-Are you prepared to be judged for eternity?
+Are you prepared to be judged by Him for eternity?

 The certainty of a final day of judgment for every human being is one of the central teachings of the Bible.
 Consider these verses:

 “He [God] has appointed a day on which He will judge the world in righteousness” (Acts 17:31).

 “All the nations will be gathered before Him, and He will separate them one from another, as a shepherd divides his sheep from his goats” (Matthew 25:32).

 I saw the dead, small and great, standing before God, and books were opened . . . and the dead were judged according to their works, by the things that were written in the books (Revelation 20:12).